 \subsection{IBPs in Baikov representation}

 Note that the higher the unitarity cut is, the simpler the Baikov polynomial becomes.
-So we try to use cuts as much as possible to reconstruct the full IBP, instead of finding the full set of IBPs at once.
+So We try to use cuts as much as possible to reconstruct the full IBP, instead of solving the full IBP at once.
 Suppose that we consider a $c$-fold cut and make an IBP ansatz as,

 where $\omega$ is the measure $dz_{r_1}\wedge \ldots \wedge dz_{r_{m-c}}/(z_{r_1}\cdots z_{r_{k-c}})$ and $h=D-L-\phi(n)$.
 The second sum contains integrals in $D-2$ dimension while the third sum contains doubled propagators.